zevero/avr_boot/README.md

 - it might already have happend!

 # Bootloader size
+For devices with less and more than 64kb
  - 3650 - 3700 bytes
  - 3960 - 4010 bytes debugging with USE_LED
- - ? bytes debugging with USE_UART (does not compile any more - please help)
+ - 3870 - 3930 bytes debugging with USE_UART

 # Serial support - Help wanted
 it should not be so difficult to fit a normal serial bootloader (with automatic baudrate detection?) into the remaining 500 bytes ... help is appreciated!